 Many have speculated whether the character of Father Christmas influenced Tolkien's most famous creation, Gandalf.
 As well as the long beards and longer life span, the two have much in common.
 Both Father Christmas and Gandalf are well known for their fireworks.

-Just as the Man in the Moon fell into Father Christmas' garden, so in The Lord of the Rings: The Fellowship of the Ring (1954) do the Hobbits, when in Bree's pub, the Prancing Pony, sing a song about the Man in the Moon coming down too soon.
+Just as the Man in the Moon fell into Father Christmas' garden, so in The Lord of the Rings: The Fellowship of the Ring (1954) do the Hobbits, at the Prancing Pony inn in Bree, sing a song about the Man in the Moon coming down too soon.

 Dragons are mentioned as being a nuisance in 1927's letter, just as they are in The Hobbit.
 The Goblins too in both stories have sinister connections with black magic and live underground, building tunnels.